Our Veterinary Services

 Preventative care starts with vaccinating your pets against deadly viral and bacterial diseases.
-Puppies and kittens begin their DAPP and FVRCP vaccines, respectively, at 8 weeks of age.
+Puppies and kittens usually begin their DAPP and FVRCP vaccines, respectively, at 8 weeks of age.
 Rabies vaccination can begin at 12 weeks.
-Additional vaccines are available and recommended based on the anticipated lifestyle of the pet.
+Additional vaccines are available and recommended based on the anticipated lifestyle of your pet.
 It is recommended that all animals receive periodic booster shots based on their lifestyle and risk of exposure.
 Our clinic will work with you to determine which vaccines are most beneficial for your individual pet.

 In addition to eliminating unwanted breeding, spaying and neutering provides many health benefits including reduced risk of mammary cell, ovarian or testicular cancer and reduced behavioral issues associated with sex hormones.

 Most animals should receive yearly wellness exams to ensure they develop and age appropriately.
 More frequent exams may be needed depending on the age and health of an animal.
 A wellness exam consists of checking weight and body condition, vital signs and general appearance as well as determining if there have been any changes in a animal’s daily routine or lifestyle.
 As your pet ages, periodic blood tests may be recommended.
 Early detection of medical issues can extend the life of your pet as well as provide less expensive and more successful treatment options.

 Our digital radiography provides faster, cheaper, and higher quality images than traditional x-rays and produces less radiation during imaging.